elbuenmitch/new-digi-map/README.md

    - Toggle visibility on/off as needed during your workflow
    - Background images are automatically saved with your floor plan
    - Each floor plan can have its own unique background image
-5. **Navigate Canvas**: Use the Pan tool to move around the canvas, and the zoom controls to zoom in/out.
+5. **Navigate Canvas**: Use the Pan tool (press 'H' key) to move around the canvas, the Select tool (press 'V' key) to select elements, and the zoom controls to zoom in/out.
 5. **Find Elements**: Use the search box to locate elements by ID.
 6. **Configure Settings**: Click Settings to change grid size, upload background image, and change element type properties.
 7. **Export**: Click "Export SVG" to download the canvas elements as an SVG file.